vijays29/Nl2Sql_Api/README.md

 # NL2SQL

-### Make sure before install the packages current path of th .txt file
+### Ensure You're in the Correct Directory Before Installing Packages
+#### Before running the installation command, navigate to the directory where requirements.txt is located.
-#### Use This command to install required Packages
+#### Install Required Packages
 ```bash
 pip install -r requirements.txt
 ```